S3-working-group/s3-practical-guide/content/src/principles/principle-effectiveness.md

 Effectiveness can sometimes only be determined in retrospect.
 Pay attention to and reflect on the consequences of your actions,  and then use what you learn to improve your effectiveness next time.

-## Be mindful of dependencies and constraints
+## Be Mindful of Dependencies and Constraints

 Aim to free everyone up to be able to act as autonomously as possible and do what you need to do to free yourself up as well.
 Make any necessary dependencies between certain individuals and teams explicit, and get together to co-create and evolve a coherent system to deal with them, so that you can still deliver value fast when dependencies cannot be avoided.

 Clarify any constraints in which you need to operate.
 What are the internal and external expectations, guidelines or rules?
 How do the implicit or explicit values of your organization and the wider context in which you are operating, enable or limit the decisions and actions you make?
 How will you operate within any specific boundaries?
 Who do you need to communicate with if you see an argument for changing something, or for making an exception to a rule?

-## Prioritize and choose wisely
+## Prioritize and Choose Wisely

 Set priorities and stick to them unless you become aware of a reason to change.
 Distractions, context switching and a lack of breaks or slack time will inevitably lead to waste.

 As well as getting clear on what you WILL do, be clear on what NOT to do as well and aim to resolve impediments as they arise.